Our Mission

 The STAI Program

-Launched in 2024, STAI (Solutions to Avoid Intake) Program allows HTFAS to assist and support horse owners who need a short-term helping hand to keep their horses at home rather than surrender them to the rescue.
-Horses eligible for participation in this program will be horses whose owners have contacted HTFAS to surrender them, horses whose owners have requested help and horses previously adopted from HTFAS who are at risk of being returned due to short-term financial need.
-Assistance will be provided in the form of fundamental care (hay/feed), farrier care, routine vetting (floats, vaccinations, deworming), medications for chronic but manageable conditions (such as Cushing’s), and, if needed, euthanasia.
+Our STAI (Solutions to Avoid Intake) Program allows HTFAS to support horse owners who need a short-term helping hand to keep their horses at home rather than surrender them to a rescue.
+Horses eligible for participation in this program will be those whose owners have contacted HTFAS to surrender them, those whose owners have requested help, and those previously adopted from HTFAS who are at risk of being returned due to short-term financial need.

 Owner Relinquish Initiative